jayeolasegun/Term-Deposit-Classification/README.md

 # Installation
 [(Back to top)](#table-of-contents)

+Necessary packages needed to run this program can be found in the requirement .txt file

 <!-- *You might have noticed the **Back to top** button(if not, please notice, it's right there!).
 This is a good idea because it makes your README **easy to navigate.***